realivanivani/net-traffic-classifier/dataset/readme.md

 ## Licensing and Citation

 Please ensure you comply with any licensing terms provided by the dataset source.
 If using the data for research or publication, cite the original dataset appropriately.

----

-This README provides clear instructions and context for the dataset within the `/dataset` directory, guiding users on how to utilize the data for their classification tasks.